Maryland Lawsuits AgainstJulie M Jacobstein, M.D.

 Baltimore, MD 21215

 This website does not represent the outcome of these lawsuits against Julie M. Jacobstein, M.D., nor does it judge the veracity of the accusations therein.
 In Maryland, however, all medical malpractice lawsuits require a certificate from an actively practicing doctor vouching for the merit of the lawsuit.

 Julie M. Jacobstein, M.D. is a board-certified obstetrician-gynecologist who has been a physician team member of Sinai Hospital for over ten years.
 She specializes in pediatric and adolescent gynecology.
 While this page is focused solely on Dr. Jacobstein, you can find other information relating to medical malpractice lawsuits filed against Sinai Hospital here.

-Based on the currently available data, Dr. Jacobstein has been named as a co-defendant in one Maryland medical malpractice case.
-The case is associated with her tenure at Sinai Hospital.
-The entire complaint for the case, as filed with the court, is found below.
+Based on publicly available records and data, Dr. Jacobstein has been named as a co-defendant in one Maryland medical malpractice case.
+While the Maryland circuit court complaint is found in a PDF below, here is an excerpt of the allegations:

 The first available complaint against Dr. Jacobstein listed the following allegations:

 - Failing to properly perform a surgical procedure.
 According to the complaint, the defendant doctor was performing a total abdominal hysterectomy on the plaintiff when she erroneously pierced her right ureter, which is a duct that carries urine from the kidneys.
 While the defendant surgeon allegedly became aware of her error during the procedure, her only treatment measure for the injury was the placement of a small tube known as a stent to stabilize the ureter.
 As contended by the complaint, an appropriate standard of care would have been immediate surgical repair of the wound.